Interview: Why is it healthy to exercise in nature?

 University lecturer Dr. Arnulf Hartl

 This could definitely be true, however, I would change the word hiking into exercise or movement in general.
 If someone likes to play tennis to lose weight or to go mountain biking, they should do which ever sport they like the best.
 But you have to say that hiking in nature is a unique experience.
 It is the most natural and the oldest form of exercise.
-However, I would not say that other sports are not are not a good idea as well.
+However, I would not say that other sports are not a good idea as well.
 The most important thing is to keep going.
-The happiness which you feel when exercising has great impact on comliance and adherence.
+The happiness which you feel when exercising has a great impact on compliance and adherence.

 To go hiking under health insurance cover - What do you think about it?

-This is only possible when undergoing a course of treatment, which means only patients who do already suffer from pain and are on rehabilitation.
+This is only possible when undergoing a course of treatment, which means only patients who already suffer from pain and are on rehabilitation.
 I think exercises should also be prescribed before someone even suffers from any kind of pain, but this method does not exist yet.
 Hiking would be the best couple therapy, because a hiking holiday has positive effects on the relationship, even 240 days after it is over.
 There are so many possibilities and you shouldn't forget that you can even hike to lakes in your region, which make a really good recovery area.

 Pictures: Florian Lechner, Mattia Bonavida, Sportalpen, Daniel Meissner